Rotavirus is a highly contagious virus that causes diarrhoea and vomiting. These symptoms can lead to severe dehydration.

 Vaccination can help prevent rotavirus in infants.

-The rotavirus vaccine is taken by mouth and is available free in New Zealand for infants at their 6 weeks, 3 months, and 5 months of age immunisation visits.
-The first of three doses must be given before 15 weeks of age.
+The rotavirus vaccine is taken as two doses by mouth.
+It is available free in New Zealand for infants at their six weeks and three months of age immunisation visits.
+The first of the two doses must be given before 15 weeks of age.
 The rotavirus vaccine provides protection during the time infants are at greatest risk of getting dehydrated.

-There is a small risk of developing intussusception with rotavirus vaccination.
+There is a small risk of developing intussusception with rotavirus vaccination during seven to 10 days after the first dose.
 Intussusception is a rare condition where one part of the intestine folds into the next (like a telescope) causing an obstruction that requires treatment in a hospital.
 Signs of possible intussusception include intense crying and severe abdominal pain.
 In general, the overall benefits of rotavirus vaccination far outweigh the very small risk of intussusception.

 Further information and support